Global Entrepreneurship Week 2015 took place in over 150 countries around the world, including Israel, on the 15th-22nd of November 2015.

 The entrepreneurs received wonderful thank you letters from the schools in which they participated during Global Entrepreneurship Week.

-At the event for the active community during Global Entrepreneurship Week, which took place in April 2016, Galit Zamler received a certificate for her work with schools during Global Entrepreneurship Week.
+At the event for the GEW Israeli community, Galit Zamler received a certificate for her work with schools.

 Ofira Navon School in Kfar Saba

-Since the 2015-16 school year, a group of students at the Ofira Navon school have been learning through the Entrepreneurship for Kids Program.
+Since the 2015-16 school year, a group of students at the Ofira Navon school has been learning through the Entrepreneurship for Kids Program.

-The teacher, Dana Ben Shitrit, taught the students a class on entrepreneurship and so exposed them to the existence of Global Entrepreneurship week.
+The teacher, Dana Ben Shitrit, taught the students a class on entrepreneurship and so exposed them to the existence of GEW.

 Ilanot School in Ashkelon

-This year Ilanot school joined the group of schools teaching entrepreneurship, and currently employs the Entrepreneurship for Kids Program.
+This year, Ilanot school joined the schools that teach entrepreneurship, and implement the EFK program.

 During Global Entrepreneurship Week, the school's students participated in entrepreneurship lessons.